edrubin/EC524W22/projects/class-project/README.md

 ## Notebook

-Your Kaggle notebook should have sections (_e.g._, "data", "cleaning", "tuning", "training", "prediction") and should be heavily commented. **Create figures**—both to visualize your data and to deepen your understanding of the results/predictions/tuning.
+Your notebook should have sections (_e.g._, "data", "cleaning", "tuning", "training", "prediction") and should be heavily commented. **Create figures**—both to visualize your data and to deepen your understanding of the results/predictions/tuning.

 This notebook should look clean enough to send to a potential employer.

+If you are using RMarkdown notebooks, you need to submit the rendered HTML file—not the RMD file.

 ## Executive summary